khushkaran/cv/README.md

 * User authentication and authorisation with bcrypt and Devise
 * Integration of APIs including Twilio, Stripe, Paperclip, and Mailgun
 * GitHub Flavoured Markdown
+* Deployment using Capistrano
 * Deployment to Heroku
+* Deployment to GitHub (Static Files)
+* Deployment to DigitalOcean
+* Deployment to AWS
 * Agile values, principles and practice
-* Object­ oriented principles and design
+* Object­oriented principles and design
 * Pair programming
 * Objective-C (iOS Development - Basic)
 * Basic Graphics - Adobe Fireworks